-The CRA's current and other assets decreased by \$3.0 million from the previous year.
-The decrease primarily relates to the net effect of the following:
+The CRA's current and other assets increased by \$0.4 million from the previous year.
+The increase primarily relates to the net effect of the following:

-- 1. An increase in cash and cash equivalents, which is attributed to an increase in tax increment revenue, investment earnings and less than anticipated spending on redevelopment programs and aids.
-Redevelopment programs and operations in the CRA's General Fund netted approximately \$2.9 million in additional funds, which will be further discussed in the Governmental Activities section below (change in net position). - 2.
-A decrease of \$5.3 million related to a restatement of Assets Held for Resale for a fiscal year 2022 conveyance of land held for resale to a private entity for commercial development within the redevelopment district.
+- An increase in cash and cash equivalents of \$4.0 million, which is attributed to an increase in tax increment revenue, investment earnings and less than anticipated spending on redevelopment programs and aids.
+Redevelopment programs and operations in the CRA's General Fund netted approximately \$2.8 million in additional funds, which will be further discussed in the Governmental Activities section below (change in net position). - 2.
+A decrease of \$3.7 million in restricted assets (cash and cash equivalents) related to the spenddown of HBCRA Redevelopment Revenue Note, Series 2020, proceeds for capital redevelopment projects.

-The net increase of \$3.4 million in the CRA's capital assets is primarily attributed to the commencement of various Revenue Note Series 2020 capital projects, which amounted to \$2.9 million of additions in land and buildings purchased and \$1.1 million to construction in progress, offset by \$0.6 million in depreciation of capital assets in use.
+The net increase of \$7.9 million in the CRA's capital assets is primarily attributed to the commencement of various redevelopment projects and Revenue Note Series 2020 capital projects, which amounted to \$3.1 million of additions in land, buildings, and improvements other than buildings, and \$5.3 million to construction in progress, offset by \$0.4 million in depreciation of capital assets in use.
 See additional information on changes in the Capital Assets section below and in Note 6.

-The decrease in long-term liabilities of \$5.5 million from the previous year is primarily attributed to principal payments on the CRA's Capital Improvement Revenue and Refunding Bonds, Revenue Note, Series 2015, and Revenue Notes, Series 2020 debt.
+The decrease in long-term liabilities of \$4.7 million from the previous year is primarily attributed to principal payments on the CRA's Capital Improvement Revenue and Refunding Bonds, Revenue Note, Series 2015, and Revenue Notes, Series 2020 debt.
 See additional details in the discussion of changes in the Long-term Liabilities section below and in Note 9.

 The deferred outflows and inflows of resources relate to the CRA's participation in the Florida Retirement System (FRS), which are cost-sharing, multiemployer pension plans that are administered by the State of Florida.
 The deferred outflows and inflow of resources are recorded under the requirements of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions- an amendment of GASB Statement No. 27.
-Changes in these reported lines represent the amortization of prior years' remaining deferred outflows and inflows of resources, changes in the actuarial assumptions, differences in actuarially expected and actual plan experience, differences between projected and actual earnings on pension plan investments, changes in proportion and differences between CRA Pension Plan contributions and the proportionate share of contributions, and differences between CRA pension plan contributions after the GASB Statement No. 68measurement date.
+Changes in these reported lines represent the amortization of prior years' remaining deferred outflows and inflows of resources, changes in the actuarial assumptions, differences in actuarially expected and actual plan experience, differences between projected and actual earnings on pension plan investments, changes in proportion and differences between CRA Pension Plan contributions after the GASB Statement No. 68 measurement date.
 Refer to Note 11 for additional information.